SuezSingapore/DStest/README.md

 4. What is the correlation between the astromical and the observed tide?
 Use this relationship to fill the missing data?

 ### Task 3 - Forecast
+1. Split the dataset into 3 parts:
+- the first subset should contains the data until August 30<sup>th</sup> 2017 (included)
+- the second subset should contains the astronomical tide for August 31<sup>st</sup> 2017
+- the last subset should contains the observed tide for August 31<sup>st</sup> 2017
-Build a function that will forecast the *observed tide* for the next 2 hours, using as input:
+2. Build a function that will forecast the *observed tide* for the next 2 hours, using as input:
 - the past *observed tide*
 - the past *astromical tide*
 - the *astronomical tide* over the next two hours.
-There is no contrains on the selection of historical data.
+There is no contraints on the selection of historical data.
 The forecast however is constrained to 2 hours and should preferably (not mandatory) provide a value every 5 minutes
-(forecasted value for the next 5 minutes, 10 minutes, ..., 120 minutes)
+(forecasted value for the next 5 minutes, 10 minutes, ..., 120 minutes).
+Use the last dataset (built in task 1) to test the accuracy of your forecast.